acarril/acarril.github.io/_posts/2017-06-28-ssh-sripts-st3.md

 ![](/files/missing_link_chain.jpg)

 Nowadays I conduct most of my research in servers, like [Microsoft Azure](https://azure.microsoft.com/en-us/).
-The two main methods for interacting with remote systems are either through SSH (ie. using Putty in Windows) o through X11 tunneling GUI (something like Remote Desktop Environment).
+The two main methods for interacting with remote systems are either using SSH directly (ie. using Putty in Windows) or by tunnelling X11 applications to use a GUI (something like Remote Desktop Environment).

-Editing scripts through either of those methods is a pain in the ass, because you either do it via a super laggy graphical interface or you edit directly within the command line with something like `nano`.
+Editing scripts through either of those methods is a pain in the ass, because you either do it via a laggy graphical interface or you edit directly within the command line using something like `nano`.
 Both of these options suck, so I implemented a setup that works perfectly for me: **edit remote text files locally using SublimeText 3 and have them automatically transferred via SSH onto the remote server.**

 <!--more-->

-[SublimeText 3](http://www.sublimetext.com/) (ST3) is a superb text editor that's available for Windows, Mac and Linux.
-In a [previous post](/posts/use-st3) I explained how to get ST3 and how to configure it in order to be able to edit R, Python, Stata, LaTeX and Julia scripts.
+[SublimeText 3](http://www.sublimetext.com/) (ST3) is a superb text editor that's available for free on Windows, Mac and Linux.
+In a [previous post](/posts/use-st3) I explained how to get ST3 up and running, and how to configure it in order to be able to edit R, Python, Stata, LaTeX and Julia scripts.
 For this post I'll assume you have ST3 installed (including [Package Control](https://packagecontrol.io/installation)).

 1. Fire up ST3 on your local machine and open the Package Control panel (Ctrl-Shift-P on Linux/Win; Cmd-Shift-P on Mac), type "install" and hit enter.
 Now search for the `rsub` package and hit enter again to install it.